 The key to success of lip reduction surgery — and almost any plastic surgery — is a plastic surgeon who possesses not only the training and technical ability to perform the procedure but one who has a keen artistic eye and appreciation of how the lips ‘sit’ amongst other facial features.
 For example, when the lips are reduced will they still positively enhance the chin, the cheeks, and the nose?

 Are you an ideal candidate for lip reduction?

 - Disproportionate or overly-protruding lower or upper lips — or both.

 - Naturally thick or protruding lips due to ethnic or genetic factors.

 - Congenitally deformed lips (e.g. cleft lip or palate).

 - Lip injury due to accident or illness.

-- Previously botched lip augmentation procedure that has caused the lips to appear too full or overly “puffy” and in need of correction.
+- Previously botched lip augmentation that may have caused the lips to appear too “puffy”

 How is lip reduction surgery performed?